 People who inexplicably begin drinking alcohol or using drugs may be exhibiting another early warning sign of PTSD.
 When asked by concerned family members or friends why they “took up” drinking, a trauma victim may say, “Oh, I’m just trying to calm my nerves.
 I’ll be all right.”
 Drug abuse by trauma victims is often harder to detect.
 Well-meaning doctors may temporarily prescribe anti-anxiety medications to someone dealing with a recent trauma.
 Unfortunately, anxiolytics and opioid prescription drugs are addictive and could lead to trauma survivors turning to street drugs when their prescription runs out.

-- Being in a constant state of hyperarousal (jumping at the slightest noise or movement, misinterpreting reality as threatening when it’s not)
+- Hypervigilance and exaggerated startle response.
+Being in a constant state of alertness, scanning for threats, jumping at the slightest noise or sudden movement.

-- Development of high blood pressure, ulcers, weight gain or loss, migraines, eczema or other stress-related diseases
+- Stress-related physical conditions.
+High blood pressure, ulcers, weight gain or loss, migraines, eczema, or other conditions linked to chronic stress.

 PTSD symptoms may also improve or worsen over time.
 Some trauma victims appear to be coping well simply because they are ignoring (suppressing) unpleasant emotions and thoughts about the trauma.
 However, the unpredictability of PTSD means that a loved one you are worried about could go from acting normal to being inexplicably aggressive, depressed or even suicidal.